sematext/sematext-agent-java/docs/metrics-yaml-format.md

     value: ${indexName}
 ```

-## Adding custom classes to the agent
+## Adding Custom Classes to the Agent
 The App Agent allows loading custom classes (driver libraries or classes for custom functions/conditions).
 The jars can
 be placed under `/opt/spm/spm-monitor/collectors/<integration>/lib` directory.
 Jars placed in this location will be
 loaded during agent startup.

-## How to process or skip metrics from selected metric sources
+## Process or Skip Metrics from Selected Sources
 For a given metric source specified in an observation, you can skip or accept metric values from selected tag values.
 This
 could be done by specifying the ignore/accept conditions.
 Each condition takes the tag name to compare and the value.
 The
 value can be a literal string, `jmx` (JMX attribute), `json` (JSONPath), or `${}` setup variable placeholder.
 For example,